-Interestingly, Cubans do vote for members of the National Assembly, a municipal group that is home to 609 seats.
+However, Cubans do vote for members of the National Assembly, a municipal group that is home to 609 seats.
 Multiple people can run for a seat in a region, and all members must receive 50% of the vote to be elected.
+Voting is mandatory.

 This may have been because many did not have experience with President Diaz-Canel, although he had been in the party for years.
 They were unsure of Cuba’s future, and if he would continue the path of Fidel’s original vision or forge a new one.

 President Diaz-Canel did bring some change.
 In February 2019 Cuba held a constitutional referendum to change some aspects of the constitution from 1976.

 To outsiders the yes vote appeared like an overwhelming success but it was the lowest this party had ever encountered.
 Some Cubans complained the government wasn’t changing enough.

 One of the points of contention was gay marriage, which was originally on the revisions but due to pressure from churches it was removed.
 Others felt the changes helped wealthy Cubans prosper but didn’t do enough for the working class (yes there ARE classes in Cuba).